MozaicWorks/ArchitectureDiagramsAsCode/README.md

 The repository contains all the necessary tools for a quick run.
 See below the dependencies used.
 You just need to clone the repository and use the makefile.

-`make` generates png and svg versions of diagrams
+`make` generates png and svg versions of plantUML diagrams, and png versions of Structurizr diagrams

 `make open` opens the png files with the default program on Linux (needs xdg-open)